A Parish of the Diocese of Arundel and Brighton

 The Parish of the Sacred Heart is an active Roman Catholic community within the Diocese of Arundel and Brighton for those living in the environs of Cobham, Stoke D’Abernon and Oxshott.
 Comprised of people from all walks of life, from different age groups and diverse cultures the Parish is an active community offering spiritual and pastoral support in the Catholic tradition.
 If you are thinking about coming to live in the area or are already in residence you are very welcome to join our community you can be assured of a welcome, being offered a wide range of spiritual and educational support.
 We also run a thriving Sunday school providing Religious Education for children from four to fourteen years of age and provides preparation for the Sacraments of First Reconciliation, First Eucharist and Confirmation.

-LIVESTREAM STATUS: NORMAL SCHEDULE SEE BELOW FOR STREAM
+LIVESTREAM STATUS: SEE SCHEDULE FOR MASS TIMES

 DAILY MASS